PierreSenellart/provsql/doc/source/user/probabilities.rst

 for that exactly, on cyclic data too.
 Both ``<`` and ``<=`` bounds, either column order, any integer seed, and the undirected, filtered, multi-source and ``repair_key`` variants compose with the counter.
-The natural follow-up – "which nodes are *within* k hops", obtained by deduplicating the hop column away –
+The natural follow-up, "which nodes are *within* k hops", obtained by deduplicating the hop column away:

 .. code-block:: postgresql